Daph1986/postfly_jouw_online_drukkerij/readme/deployment/README.md

     ]
 }
 ```
 Make sure you add the /* with the resource key to allow acces to all resources in this bucket.
-Click save.
+Click save.<br>
-7. Go to the `Access control list (ACL)` tab and set tge list bojects permission for everyone under the `Public Access` section.
+7. Go to the `Access control list (ACL)` tab and set the list projects permission for everyone under the `Public Access` section.
 <div align="right"><a href="#top">🔝</a></div>

 #### IAM